-Anthony Garcia enters his fourth year as an assistant coach for the UC San Diego cross country program in 2017-18.
+Anthony Garcia enters his fifth year as an assistant coach for the UC San Diego cross country program in 2018.

 Garcia was named an assistant coach in June of 2015.

-In 2016, Garcia helped the UCSD men finish sixth and the women ninth at the NCAA West Regionals.
+In 2016, Garcia helped the UC San Diego men finish sixth and the women ninth at the NCAA West Regionals.
 At the CCAA Championships, the men took third while the women where fourth.

 Before coming to La Jolla, Garcia was the head women's cross country coach, assistant distance track & field coach and recruiting coordinator for the cross country and track & field programs at Cuyamaca College in El Cajon from 2011-14.
 During his tenure for the Coyotes, Garcia coached a total of 13 track & field and seven cross country all-conference athletes and was named the 2014 Pacific Coast Athletic Conference (PCAC) Women's Cross Country Coach of the Year.

 Garcia started his coaching career in the high school ranks as the head coach for the men's and women's cross country and track & field teams for El Capitan High School in Lakeside from 2001-09 and Mt.
 Miguel High School in Spring Valley from 2009-11.
 In 2005 he was named the California Interscholastic Federation (CIF) Women's Cross Country Coach of the Year.

 Garcia is also a USA Track & Field (USATF) Level II certified coach in endurance, sprints, hurdles and relay events.
 He was the head coach for USATF at the USA vs. Canada Dual Meet in 2014 and the Pan-American Racewalk Cup in 2015.

 Garcia graduated from UCSD in 2005 with a bachelor's degree in political science.